• Press Room

 Spin-Down Filters

 A spin-down filter eliminates sediment from water using centrifugal force.
-Water comes in through the top of the spin-down filter, which is then diverted into a clear chamber when the water gets spun around.
+Water enters through the top of the spin-down filter, then flows into a clear chamber as it spins.
 Heavier sediment is thrown outside the inner chamber and settles to the bottom of the filter.
-These filters don’t need disposable cartridges and are effective at removing large particles from water.

 String-Wound Filters